 There are additional considerations for consent and confidentiality, including:

-- what are the differences between agreeing consent within a school environment and contracting with a parent, guardian or carer when seeking their consent for working therapeutically online with a young child?
+- what are the differences between agreeing consent within a school environment and seeking consent with a parent, guardian or carer to work therapeutically online with a young child within their home?

-- how can or should a three-way contract be formatted and agreed between the school, therapist and parent, guardian or carer?
+- how can or should a three-way agreement be formatted between the school, therapist and parent, guardian or carer?

 - is the therapist likely to be providing therapy with an adult present?